muchemwal/pa-COVID-model-parameterization/README.md

 python Generate_COVID_file.py [Country ISO code] -d
 ```
 The `-d ` flag is for downloading the latest COVID data.
+A common warning is given when the admin names in the covid file don't match teh exposure.
+The following warning is printed on the terminal: `missing PCODE for the following admin units:` and the list is provided.
+To fix that, add the missing units in the `replace_dict` dictionary in the config file.

 ### Graphs